-Most nurses didn’t choose this career because of great hours and working conditions.
-As trite as it may sound, most of us entered the profession of caring to help people…in their toughest times.
+Most nurses didn’t choose this career because of the great hours and working conditions.
+As trite as it may sound, most of us entered the caring profession to help people…in their most challenging times.
 I often say that nursing is a calling.
 That’s why we sign on and stay on.

 Yet on the days when the workload is too great, on the occasions that we can’t take all the pain away, after the shift when we go home with achy feet and achy hearts, those are the days we need to be reminded of why we do what we do.
 We need to reignite our passion for nursing.

 One of the best ways to do that is by recalling and sharing our stories.
 I learned the crucial importance of this when I read over 2,000 stories to select the top 101 for Chicken Soup for the Nurse’s Soul, 2,000 more for the second edition, the Second Dose, and ANOTHER 2,000 for the third edition, Inspiration for Nurses.
 Clearly, when nurses share their stories, they remember why they entered this profession and why they stay.

 - What are your stories?
 To put the fire back in your belly for nursing, take time to recall them.
 Use these 11 questions to get back to the basics of why you do what you do:

 - When did you know you wanted to be a nurse?
 Was it when you bandaged the neighborhood cats or reluctant little brothers?
 Was it when you saw someone role modeling what it was like to be a great nurse?
 Did you watch a compassionate nurse care for someone you love?

 - What is your best story about being a student?
 What was your first day of nursing school like?
 Who was the first patient you ever cared for?

 - When was the first time you (nearly) fainted?
 (Or better yet, when your classmate did!)